OWASP/www-chapter-leiria/index.md

 ## Welcome to OWASP Leiria!

-The objective of this chapter is to promote application security in Leiria, through the engagement of the local community, meetings and events organization, and project participation
+The objective of this chapter is to promote application security in Leiria, through the engagement of the local community, meetings and events organization, and project participation.

 [Join us](https://owasp.org/membership)!